system-zero/system-zero/data/docs/la.md

 The next is a first draft of a document that describes the syntax and semantics of the language. of the language.
 This development is towards to a more functional environment, and to a more concise code and expressions.
 This is under development.
-Many concepts have been stabilized or almost ready, though there are still left to be implemented.
+Many concepts have been stabilized or are almost ready, though there are still left to be implemented.

 ```js